 Plus, relying on someone who has “been there, done that” can save you the pain of getting ripped off or some other petty crime that gullible, inexperienced travelers often fall for.
 Nicaragua is not the kind of place where you have to have armed guards escorting you everywhere you go.
-However, it wouldn’t be a bad idea to travel around the country with your guard up.
-Remember, you are in a foreign land.
+But remember, you are in a foreign land.
 Things are different but you can still have an enjoyable stay if you just travel smart when you visit Nicaragua.

 So, are you ready to Travel to Nicaragua?